steelkiwi/SKLocalizable/README.md

 "DemoVC.TextField.Text" = "TextField - Code - Text";
 ```

-### 2.2.
-Localization File
+### 2.2 Localization File

-`localizationFile` value is using for defining specific `.strings` file.
+`localizationFile` value is used for defining specific `.strings` file.

 Default value is `nil`, so `Localizable.strings` file will be used

-### 2.3.
-Localization Key
+### 2.3 Localization Key

-Use one of described options for components localization:
+Use one of the described options for components localization:

 - Set `localizationKey` in IB:
 	![Screenshot](https://user-images.githubusercontent.com/15200601/46483808-308efd80-c801-11e8-8b4c-74f5d728e498.png)